Software Engineering for Self-Adaptive Robotics: A Research Agenda: Software Development of SAR

 \subsection{Foundations and Related Research}

 Software development for SAR focuses on implementing advanced self-adaptation mechanisms, such as MAPE-K/MAPLE-K loops, to enable robots to autonomously adjust their behaviour, configurations, and decision-making processes in response to dynamic and uncertain environments~\cite{baxter2025formal}.
-Given the inherent complexity of SAR systems, modularity, scalability, and maintainability are crucial design principles to ensure that adaptation can be seamlessly integrated between different subsystems and evolving requirements.
+Given the inherent complexity of SAR systems, modularity, scalability, and maintainability are crucial design principles to ensure seamless integration across subsystems and with evolving requirements.
 Therefore, the development of SAR software is closely aligned with design models and architectures such as AADL or RoboArch~\cite{baxter2025formal}, which provide systematic abstractions from high-level designs to implementation.
-Additional considerations include integrating advanced frameworks and technologies such as machine learning and data analysis to support real-time decision-making, interactions within uncertain environments, and collaboration with humans or other robots.
+Additional considerations include integrating advanced frameworks and technologies, such as machine learning and data analysis, to support real-time decision-making, interactions in uncertain environments, and collaboration with humans or other robots.

 A common method for developing SAR software is to utilise the models and architectures created in the design phase~\cite{alberts2025software}.
 In this regard, several techniques have been proposed in the literature targeting different aspects of self-adaptation. \citet{edwards2009architecture} employed high-level architectural components to develop self-management capabilities, including monitoring and self-adaptation.
 To improve runtime reconfigurations, \citet{bao2015architecture} proposed a model-based approach that employs meta-models of a robotic system to generate online configurations.
 Moreover, \citet{rivera2021software} presented an initial effort on developing self-recovering and self-healing capabilities in robotic software.